mister-spock/option-monad/README.md

 ## Development

-You can make use of a few Gulp tasks out there:
+You can make use of a couple of NPM scripts out there:
-* `gulp jshint` runs JSHint
+* `npm run lint` runs ESLint for library and test sources
-* `gulp test` runs Mocha/Chai based tests
+* `npm test` runs Jest-powered tests
-* `gulp` default task, runs both tests and linting
+* `npm run build` runs both linting and tests
-* `gulp watch` watches the changes on files, runts tests and JSHint on change